 - Gadfly-type questions are little questions intended to push thinking and avoid sloppiness: “What evidence do you have?”
 “How can you be certain that is true?”
 “Is that always true?”
 “Does that always apply?”

 - The stingray-type questions are meant to administer a little shock to thinking in the same way a stingray unleashes its sting.
 Questions that make you reconsider: What if your premise were wrong?
 What if everything you’ve said was turned on its head?
 Imagine if X wasn’t the case, what then?
 What if you had unlimited time and resources?

 - Midwife questions are those that help give birth to ideas: “That’s an interesting idea.
 How did you think of it?
 Could you explain your idea a bit more?”
 “What are the implications for your idea?”
 “How might your idea affect things?”

-16:38 – Celisa notes they used this type of questioning at Learning • Technology • Design (LTD) 2016 and Jeff suggests using this as an activity as part of your learning experience/learning event using the following framework (note this can be done in real time but could also be done on a discussion board):
+Note we used this type of questioning at Learning • Technology • Design (LTD) 2016 and we suggest using this as an activity as part of your learning experience/learning event using the following framework (note this can be done in real time but could also be done on a discussion board):

 - Put learners in groups of 2 to 4